m-thoibi/Netflix-Dataset-Analysis-Using-Power-Bi/README.md

 1. TV Shows vs. Movies: Analyzes the distribution of TV shows and movies on Netflix.

-2. Titles by Rating: Categorizes titles based on viewer ratings (e.g., G, PG, PG-13, R).
+2. Titles by Rating: Categorizes titles based on viewer ratings (e.g., 0 to 10 ).

 3. Country-wise Watch Time: Examines viewing habits across different countries or regions.